AJKBajwa/ESP32-CAM-Weight/README.md

   1. ESP32 CAM AI Thinker
   2. Arduino Uno
   3. HX711 Amplifier
-  4. Two resistors or a 5V-3V logic converter.
-  5. Weight Scale
+  4. Weight Scale
-  6. Jumper Cables.
+  5. Jumper Cables.

 ## Install Arduino IDE
 To start programming the ESP-CAM you need to install Arduino IDE on your computer.
 Click this [link](https://www.arduino.cc/en/Main/Software) to download the arduino IDE.